Research

 Improving Motor Function After Stroke Using Precisely Timed Brain Stimulation

-Stroke is a leading cause of motor disability worldwide, but treatments capable of promoting motor recovery after stroke are lacking.
-Transcranial magnetic stimulation (TMS) could feasibly improve post-stroke motor function by inducing neuroplasticity within neural circuits responsible for voluntary movement, but these interventions typically do not account for variation in brain activity over time.
-In the lab, we deliver TMS in a way that accounts for this variation, so that TMS only occurs when the brain is particularly sensitive to neuroplasticity.
-In this way, we aim to improve motor function in patients suffering from stroke-related motor impairments beyond what is possible with traditional TMS interventions.
+Stroke is a leading cause of motor disability worldwide, but despite intensive rehabilitation efforts, many stroke survivors have lasting upper extremity motor impairments.
+Transcranial magnetic stimulation (TMS) interventions could feasibly improve poststroke upper extremity motor function by inducing adaptive plasticity within descending pathways responsible for voluntary movement, but these interventions typically do not account for temporal variation in brain activity over time.
+In the lab, we deliver TMS in a way that directly accounts for this variation using real-time, electroencephalography (EEG)-triggered neurostimulation.
+This project is currently funded by the National Institute of Neurological Disorders and Stroke.

-Understanding How Brain Oscillations Control Human Motor Learning
+Understanding How Brain Oscillations Shape Human Motor Learning

 Brain activity dynamically oscillates between excitatory and inhibitory states, but how these different brain states contribute to motor learning is not known.
-By manipulating brain activity during these different states using TMS, we untangle the different roles of these brain states in various stages of human motor learning.
-An ancillary goal of this work is to develop and test new motor learning assessments for use in patients with motor deficits, so that we can understand how brain oscillatory control of motor learning is affected by brain damage.
+By measuring and manipulating brain activity during these different states using neurostimulation, we are characterizing the contribution of neural activity during these different brain states to different forms of human motor learning.
+To achieve this, we use real-time EEG-triggered TMS to probe motor neurophysiological markers during different phases of ongoing sensorimotor brain rhythms.